 Chapter One – State Airports System

-STATE AIRPORTS SYSTEM: The 2009 State Airports System Plan (SASP) focused primarily on public use airports.
-The SASP identifies 83 airports, including 12 privately owned airfields and 14 Native-owned airports as the “system of airports”.
-These 83 airports vary in size and serve different functions in meeting Arizona’s aviation and economic needs.
-These airports were assigned to one of five SASP roles following an in-depth analysis of 21 factors.
-Some of these factors included:
+I. STATE AIRPORTS SYSTEM: The 2018 State Airports System Plan (SASP) focused primarily on public use airports.
+The SASP identifies 67 airports, including 12 Tribal airports as the “system of airports”.
+These 67 airports vary in size and serve different functions in meeting Arizona’s aviation and economic needs.
+These airports were assigned to one of six SASP roles (discussed below in part II) following an in-depth analysis of these 7 factors:

-Population Served

-Businesses Served

-Number of Pilots Served

-Retail Sales

-Total Based Aircraft

-Based Turbine Aircraft

-Airport Approach Type

-Hotel Rooms Nearby

-Type of Aviation Services Offered

-Airside Facilities

-Military or Special Tenant Organizations

-Landside Facilities

-Current Demand

-Commercial Service

-Emergency Use

-Expansion Potential

-Height Zoning

-RPZ Development Controls

-Community Support

-Community Outreach Efforts

-Industry Groups Served/Economic Development